-Your life may depend on choosing PFDs or lifejackets that keep you afloat.
-That’s good because I can’t recall the last time I spotted a Sea Doo, jet ski or Waverunner PWC operator not wearing a lifejacket or personal flotation device, commonly known as a “PFD”.
+Your life may depend on choosing PFDs or lifejackets that keep you afloat while Sea Doo riding.
+That’s good because I can’t recall the last time I spotted a jet ski, waverunner PWC or Sea Doo rider not wearing a lifejacket or personal flotation device, commonly known as a “PFD”.
 In fact, PFDs are as much a part of Sea Doo riding as are wearing helmets for snowmobiling or motorcycling.
-As a safety item, PFDs have two primary purposes: to prevent drowning and to ensure that the wearer is highly visible in the water if help is needed.
+As a safety item for recreational boating, PFDs have two primary purposes during Sea Doo tours: to prevent drowning and to ensure that the wearer is highly visible in the water if help is needed.
 But when learning how to choose a PFD, they should not be confused with lifejackets…

 Choosing PFDs or Lifejackets